-A delectable fusion of savoury flavours and tender beef, this Mongolian beef stir fry is a dish that will transport your taste buds to the heart of Asia.
-With its rich, caramelized sauce, this recipe strikes the perfect balance between sweet and savoury, making it an irresistible addition to your culinary repertoire.
+A bold mix of savoury flavours and tender beef, this Mongolian beef stir fry will transport your taste buds to the heart of Asia.
+With its rich, caramelised sauce, the recipe strikes the perfect balance between sweet and savoury, making it an irresistible addition to your repertoire.
+Thinly sliced steak is stir fried to tender perfection, pairing beautifully with garlic, ginger, soy and crunchy vegetables.
+Quick to prepare and deeply satisfying, it’s a dish you’ll want to cook again and again.

 Serves 2-3